Horses Can Fly (Children's Poems)

 little old lady sat on a branch.

-Little old lady leaned on a twig,
+Little old lady leant on a twig,

 little old lady, losing her wig.